hermesthecat/sourcegraph2api/README.md

 ## 📡 API Endpoints

-This proxy supports standard OpenAI API routes:

 - `POST /v1/chat/completions`: The main endpoint for chat completion requests.
-Supports both `stream: true` and `stream: false` modes.
 - `GET /v1/models`: Returns a list of all supported models.

-Additionally, the following endpoint is available for system status:

-- `GET /health`: A simple health check to see if the server is running.
+- `GET /health`: A simple health check.
+- `GET /login`: The login page for the admin panel.
+- `GET /admin/dashboard`: The main dashboard for the admin panel.

 ## 🐳 Docker

-You can easily run the project with Docker.

 1. **Build the Docker image:**

     ```bash
-    # Build the image
     docker build -t sourcegraph2api-nodejs .
     ```

 2. **Run the container:**
+    Make sure your `.env` file is created and configured.

     ```bash
     docker run -p 7033:7033 --env-file .env sourcegraph2api-nodejs